Oskar-V/helpful-scripts/README.md

-# pen_testing_scripts
+# Helpful-scripts
-These are all the scripts I've written to help my self perform penetration testing fast &amp; effectively
+These are all the scripts I've written to help my self work fast &amp; effectively